prosad-sen/ABS-UMS-ERP-Prototype-1/replit.md

-# JUNO Campus UMS - University Management System
+# ABC UMS ERP - University Management System

 ## Overview
-This is a comprehensive University Management System (UMS) for JUNO Campus, designed as a full-stack web application demonstrating the capabilities of JUNO Software Systems' university ERP solution.
+This is a comprehensive University Management System (UMS) for ABC Campus, designed as a full-stack web application demonstrating the capabilities of ABC Software Systems' university ERP solution.
 The system is configured for XYZ College of Engineering as a demonstration portal showcasing advanced university management features.
 It features a React frontend, an Express.js backend, and a PostgreSQL database managed by Drizzle ORM.
 The system supports multiple user roles, including students, faculty, administrators, parents, and alumni, providing a unified platform for university operations.
 Key capabilities include academic management, financial oversight, HR, admissions, examination, hostel, transport, research, placement, and other administrative functions, all with a focus on data-driven insights and an engaging user experience.
-The system demonstrates JUNO Campus UMS capabilities with a scalable architecture, maintainable codebase, and comprehensive security measures.
+The system demonstrates ABC UMS ERP capabilities with a scalable architecture, maintainable codebase, and comprehensive security measures.

 ## Recent Updates

-### **JUNO CAMPUS REBRAND COMPLETED (September 1, 2025)**
+### **ABC UMS ERP REBRAND COMPLETED (October 14, 2025)**
-**Status**: ✅ **DEMO PORTAL READY - JUNO CAMPUS BRANDING APPLIED**
+**Status**: ✅ **DEMO PORTAL READY - ABC UMS ERP BRANDING APPLIED**

-**Rebranding Summary**: Successfully rebranded application from COEP to JUNO Campus UMS for demonstration purposes:
+**Rebranding Summary**: Successfully rebranded application from JUNO Campus to ABC UMS ERP:
-- Updated all application titles, headers, and footers to JUNO Campus UMS branding
+- Updated all application titles, headers, and footers to ABC UMS ERP branding
 - Changed university reference to XYZ College of Engineering (neutral demo institution)
-- Updated statistics to reflect JUNO Software Systems achievements (550+ implementations, 100% success rate)
+- Updated statistics to reflect ABC Software Systems achievements (550+ implementations, 100% success rate)
 - Added prominent link to advanced features demo on home page
-- Applied JUNO favicon and branding elements throughout the application
+- Applied ABC favicon and branding elements throughout the application
 - Maintained all functionality while updating branding for public demonstration

 ### **MOBILE CONNECTIVITY RESOLUTION (August 31, 2025)**